About Nails

-Nails are something that we take for granted in this age of plenty that we live in, I remember my grandad sitting in the shop spending a rainy afternoon straightening used rusty nails some fifty years ago.
+Nails are something that we take for granted in this age of plenty that we live in, I remember my grandad sitting in the shop spending a rainy afternoon straightening used rusty nails some sixty years ago.
 He said we were lucky to have pails full of nails and would recount how at one time, when nails were made by hand, buildings would be purchased and demolished just to acquire the nails.

 To convert sizes up to 10 d, take the length you want, subtract 1/2", then multipy by 4.
 For example a 2 1/2" long nail would work out to 2 1/2" - 1/2" is 2 X 4 equals 8 d, conversely divide size by four and add 1/2, so 6d diveded by 4 is 1 1/2 plus 1/2 = 2"